LOADING ...

 Crawled under rocks, ducking y'all, it's

-But tomorrow, put my back against the wall
+But then tomorrow, put my back the wall

-How many leaders you said you needed then 'em for dead?
+How leaders you said you needed then left 'em for dead?

-Is it Moses, is it Newton or Detroit Red?
+Is it Moses, is it Huey or Detroit Red?

 shit hit the fan, is you still a fan?

-That nigga us Billie Jean, you say he touched those kids?
+That nigga gave us Jean, you say he touched those kids?

 The ghost of Mandela, my flows they propel it

-Let my word be your earth and moon you every message
+Let my word be your earth and you consume every message

-And if you riding me nigga, let me ask this question nigga
+And if you with me nigga, let me ask this question nigga

 So I running for answers